lu-cs-sde/IntraJSCAM2021/README.md

   <img width="300"  src="resources/DownloadImage.png">
 </p>
 </a>
-Then, anywhere in you workspace run
+Then, anywhere in your workspace run

 ```
 docker load << PATH/TO/intraj_scam21.tar.gz